Which instruments can detect submaximal physical and functional capacity in patients with chronic nonspecific back pain? A systematic review

 HGD - handgrip dynamometry

-Isometric lumbar extension task
+Isometric lumbar extension and flexion task

 ISW - Isernhagen work systems functional capacity evaluation (FCE)